nearform/titus/docs/kitchen-sink-frontend.md

 ## API

-This section showcases a more advanced exampe use of the table components and other Material-UI components.
+This section showcases a more advanced example use of the table components and other Material-UI components.
 It provides a full-featured CRUD frontend over an `Apollo` server via [react-apollo](https://github.com/apollographql/react-apollo).

 ## Search

-This section shows a more advantage example use of the `Autocomplete` component found in the [titus-components](titus-components.md) package, building on top of it to implement live search over an `Apollo` server via [react-apollo](https://github.com/apollographql/react-apollo).
+This section shows a more advanced example use of the `Autocomplete` component found in the [titus-components](titus-components.md) package, building on top of it to implement live search over an `Apollo` server via [react-apollo](https://github.com/apollographql/react-apollo).

 ## Comments